Assyro AI

 1. Immediate (Day of Training): Knowledge test or quiz

-2. Short-term (1-4 weeks): Practical demonstration under supervision
+2. Short-term: Practical demonstration under supervision

-3. Medium-term (1-3 months): Supervisor observation during normal work
+3. Medium-term: Supervisor observation during normal work

-4. Long-term (6-12 months): Performance metrics and trend analysis
+4. Long-term: Performance metrics and trend analysis where the site uses them

 5. Continuous: Audit findings, deviation investigations, inspection observations